jaderfeijo/mango-framework/README.md

 Installing Mango
 ------------------------------------

-Once all the dependencies have been installed, installing Mango it is easy!
+Once all the dependencies have been installed, installing Mango itself is easy!
 Simply open a new Terminal window and type in the following:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo bash`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo hhvm`

-This will download the latest version of the install script and install Mango in the `/usr/lib/mango` director as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`
+This will download the latest version of the install script and install Mango in the `/usr/lib/mango` directory as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`

 You can also specify a certain branch to install from.
 For example, if you wish to install the `development` version of Mango, simply specify `development` as the last parameter as demonstrated below:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo bash development`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo hhvm development`

 Uninstalling
 ------------------------------------

 To uninstall mango simply type:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/uninstall | sudo bash`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/uninstall | sudo hhvm`

 This will remove all Mango Framework files from your system